MarcoMuellner/domaindrivenjs/packages/core/src/valueObjects/value-objects-guide.md

 ## Built-in Behaviors

-All value objects created with domainify have these built-in behaviors:
+All value objects created with domaindrivenjs have these built-in behaviors:

 ### Immutability